Carlos José Solórzano: History

 He headed a political coalition which was moderate Conservative which led to his rise as the Conservative Party received United States assistance in attaining power.
 But when the detachment of U.S. Marines which had remained in Nicaragua for thirteen years withdrew, it led to his downfall.
 In October 1925, the government of Solórzano was overthrown in a coup by former President General Emiliano Chamorro, who failed to gain U.S. recognition and subsequently resigned in favor of Adolfo Díaz.

 Biography

-He was the son of Federico Solórzano Reyes and wife Rosa Gutiérrez ... and paternal grandson of Ramón Solórzano Montealegre and wife Juana Reyes Robira, who by his second wife Mónica Cardoze ... was the father of Enrique Solórzano Cardoze, married to Luz Vasconcelos ..., both of Portuguese descent, and had Marina Solórzano Vasconcelos, married to Fernando Abaunza Cuadra, whose daughter Esmeralda Abaunza Solórzano married her first cousin Alejandro Abaunza Espinoza, son of Carlos Abaunza Cuadra and wife Dolores Espinoza ... and had Lila T. Abaunza, First Lady of Nicaragua, married to Enrique Bolaños, 82nd President of Nicaragua.
+He was the son of Federico Solórzano Reyes and wife Rosa Gutiérrez and paternal grandson of Ramón Solórzano Montealegre and wife Juana Reyes Robira, who by his second wife Mónica Cardoze was the father of Enrique Solórzano Cardoze, married to Luz Vasconcelos, both of Portuguese descent, and had Marina Solórzano Vasconcelos, married to Fernando Abaunza Cuadra, whose daughter Esmeralda Abaunza Solórzano married her first cousin Alejandro Abaunza Espinoza, son of Carlos Abaunza Cuadra and wife Dolores Espinoza and had Lila T. Abaunza, First Lady of Nicaragua, married to Enrique Bolaños, 82nd President of Nicaragua.

-He was married to his cousin Leonor Rivas Solórzano, without issue.
+He was married to his cousin Leonor Rivas Solórzano, his son being Carlos Jose Solorzano Rivas.

-He was a relative of Fernando Guzmán, 37th President of Nicaragua.
+His brother, Fernando Solórzano, was Vice President of Nicaragua.
+He was a relative of Fernando Guzmán, former President of Nicaragua.